On $\Sigma_1$-Definable Closed Unbounded Sets: Undefinability in the Dodd-Jensen core model

 Now, fix $\alpha<\kappa$.
 If $\alpha\leq\lambda$, then $C=(\lambda,\kappa)$ is a closed unbounded subset of $\kappa$ that is disjoint from $\{\alpha\}$ and has the property that the set $\{C\}$ is definable by a $\Sigma_1$-formula with parameter $\kappa$.
 In the other case, if $\lambda<\alpha$, then there is $\xi<\lambda$ with $c(\xi)>\alpha$ and $C=(c(\xi),\kappa)$ is a closed unbounded subset of $\kappa$ disjoint from $\{\alpha\}$ with the property that the set $\{C\}$ is definable by a $\Sigma_1$-formula with parameters in $\alpha\cup\{\kappa\}$.

-Next, define $C$ to be the closed unbounded set of all ordinals $\rho<\kappa$ with the property that, in $\KK^{DJ}$, the ordinal $\rho$ is a limit cardinal.
-Since our setup ensures that $\kappa$ is not inaccessible in $\KK^{DJ}$, we can apply Lemma \ref{lemma:InitialSegmentsKDJ} to see that the set $\{C\}$ is definable by a $\Sigma_1$-formula with parameter $\kappa$.
-Next, let $E$ denote the set of all successor cardinals of singular cardinals smaller than $\kappa$.
-Since out setup ensures that all singular cardinals are singular in $\KK^{DJ}$ and $\KK^{DJ}$ computes the successors of these cardinals correctly, we know that each element of $E$ is the a successor of a singular cardinal in $\KK^{DJ}$ and this shows that $C\cap E=\emptyset$.
+Next, assume that $\kappa$ is a limit of limit cardinals in $\KK^{DJ}$ and define $C$ to be the closed unbounded set of all ordinals $\rho<\kappa$ with the property that, in $\KK^{DJ}$, the ordinal $\rho$ is a limit cardinal.
+Since the set $\{\HH{\kappa}^{\KK^{DJ}}\}$ is definable by a $\Sigma_1$-formula with parameter $\kappa$, it follows that set $\{C\}$ is definable in the same way.
+Now, let $E$ denote the set of all successor cardinals of singular cardinals smaller than $\kappa$.
+Since out setup and the results of \cite{MR661475} ensure that all singular cardinals are singular in $\KK^{DJ}$ and $\KK^{DJ}$ computes the successors of these cardinals correctly, we know that each element of $E$ is the successor of a singular cardinal in $\KK^{DJ}$ and this shows that $C\cap E=\emptyset$.
 In particular, we can conclude that $E$ is an unbounded subset of $\kappa$ that consists of cardinals and is not $\Sigma_1$-stationary.

+We now assume that $\kappa$ is not a limit of limit cardinals in $\KK^{DJ}$.
+Let $\eta$ denote the least ordinal below $\kappa$ with the property that the intverval $(\eta,\kappa)$ contains no ordinals that are limit cardinals in $\KK^{DJ}$ and we define $C$ to be the set of ordinals in $(\eta,\kappa)$ that are successor ordinals of ordinals that are cardinals in $\KK^{DJ}$.
+Our assumptions then imply that $C$ is a cofinal subset of $\kappa$ of order-type $\omega$ and this implies that $C$ is a closed unbounded subset of $\kappa$.
+Moreover, the fact that the set $\{\HH{\kappa}^{\KK^{DJ}}\}$ is definable by a $\Sigma_1$-formula with parameter $\kappa$ ensures that the set $\{C\}$ is definable in the same way.
+If we now define $E$ to be the set of all cardinals in the interval $(\eta,\kappa)$, then $E$ is unbounded in $\kappa$ and, since $C\cap E=\emptyset$ holds, we know that $E$ is not $\Sigma_1$-stationary.

 Finally, define $\map{r}{\kappa}{\lambda}$ to be the unique map with $c(\alpha)=0$ for all $\alpha<\lambda$ and $c(\alpha)=\min\Set{\xi<\lambda}{c(\xi)\geq\alpha}$ for all $\lambda\leq\alpha<\kappa$.
 Then $r$ is regressive and it is not constant on any unbounded subset of $\kappa$.
 Moreover, our earlier observations show that $r$ is definable by a $\Sigma_1$-formula with parameter $\kappa$. \end{proof}